imagej/imagej.github.io/pages/AnalyzeSkeleton.md

 #### Detailed information

-![Example of AnalyzeSkeleton Branch information window](AnalyzeSkeleton_Branch_information.png "Example of AnalyzeSkeleton Branch information window") When calling the plugin, if the "Show detailed information" checkbox is marked, a complementary results table called "Branch information" is shown.
+![Example of AnalyzeSkeleton Branch information window](/images/pages/AnalyzeSkeleton_Branch_information.png "Example of AnalyzeSkeleton Branch information window")" When calling the plugin, if the "Show detailed information" checkbox is marked, a complementary results table called "Branch information" is shown.